VSLinea/KairosAmiqo/backend/README.md

 - `venue_id` (TEXT)
 - `created_at`, `updated_at` (TIMESTAMP)

-See `/docs/00-CANONICAL/core-data-model.md` (Phase 2) for complete schema.
+See `/docs/01-data-model.md` and `/docs/04-database-schema.md` for complete schema.

 ---